Use social listening to boost SEO

 Once you create an alert, Awario will gather mentions of your brand in real time from all major social networks (Facebook, Twitter, Instagram, YouTube, Reddit, etc.), blogs, forums, news sites, and the Web.

-How-to: 2.
-Look at the sentiment of your brand.
+2. Look at the sentiment of your brand.
 Go to the Dashboard to see the Sentiment analysis along with all the other main information on your mentions.

 You can check the sentiment analysis at any time.
 If at some point you notice a spike in negative mentions, then you might be at risk of a social media crisis.
 Just click on the negative mentions in the chart, and you'll be taken straight to your Mentions Feed so you can see what's going on in real time.